 Here, you’ll find tips on creating your cover letter and resume, as well as completing your digital application through the AHS job board.

 Your resume is the backbone of your application - often it will be the first thing hiring managers read.
-If you aren’t clear about your skills, qualifications and history, you won’t get a chance to tell your story.
+Be clear about your skills, qualifications, and experience, so that the hiring manager can see what you bring to the team.

-Your cover letter gives you a chance to show off a little personality before the interview.
-Use the cover letter to introduce yourself, tell your story and showcase how you fit the position.
+Your cover letter gives you a chance to display a little personality before the interview.
+Use the cover letter to introduce yourself, tell your story, and showcase how you fit the position.

 References are an often forgotten, but valuable piece of the application process.
 References can help verify your past work experiences, skill set, and professionalism.

-Government of Canada's Job Bank provides an easy-to-use Resume Builder.
-Create your resume one box at a time and let the Resume Builder do the formatting for you.
-Need help?
-At each step, you'll find suggestions on information you should include.
+The Government of Canada's Job Bank provides an easy-to-use Resume Builder.
+Create your resume one box at a time and let the Resume Builder do the formatting.

-New graduates may also have an opportunity to utilize their post-secondary institution’s career centre.
-Universities and colleges offer a variety of services to their students, and alumni, including resume review, interview preparation, networking events, and more.
+Students and new graduates can also utilize their post-secondary institution’s career centre.
+They offer a variety of services including resume review, interview preparation, networking events, and more.